dennaloh/device-registry-app/device_registry_spec.md

 # Device Registry REST API

-The REST API manages devices and locations and provides endpoints for listing, filtering, adding, updating, and deleting devices and locations.
+The REST API manages devices and locations, and provides endpoints for listing, filtering, adding, updating, and deleting devices and locations.

 ## GET /devices
 - **Description**: retrieves a list of all devices